[BoDD logo]

 Commiphora glandulosa Schinz — Corkwood, Tall Firethorn

 [syn.
-Commiphora pyracanthoides Engl. subsp. glandulosa Wild]
+Commiphora pyracanthoides subsp. glandulosa (Schinz) Wild]

 Commiphora rostrata Engl.

-Commiphora viminea Burtt Davy — Zebra-Bark Commiphora
+Commiphora viminea Burtt Davy — Zebra-Bark Commiphora, Zebra-Bark Corkwood

 Commiphora gileadensis (L.) C.Chr.

 This plant is the source of Balm of Mecca (Genders 1972), which was a favourite beauty preparation in the Middle East.
-However, it could produce alarmingly violent reactions on the face, as described by Lady Mary Wortley Montagu in a letter she wrote on June 17, 1717 (Wharncliffe & Moy Thomas 1861):
+However, it could produce alarmingly violent reactions on the face, as described by Lady Mary Wortley Montagu in a letter she wrote on June 17, 1717 (Wharncliffe & Thomas 1861):

-" As to the balm of Mecca, I will certainly send you some; but it is not so easily got as you suppose it, and I cannot, in conscience, advise you to make use of it.
+As to the balm of Mecca, I will certainly send you some; but it is not so easily got as you suppose it, and I cannot, in conscience, advise you to make use of it.
 I know not how it comes to have such universal applause.
 All the ladies of my acquaintance at London and Vienna, have begged me to send pots of it to them.
 I have had a present of a small quantity (which, I'll assure you, is very valuable) of the best sort, and with great joy applied it to my face, expecting some wonderful effect to my advantage.
 The next morning, the change indeed was wonderful; my face was swelled to a very extraordinary size, and all over as red as my Lady B.'s.
 It remained in this lamentable state three days, during which, you may be sure, I passed my time very ill.
 I believed it would never be otherways; and to add to my mortification, Mr W—— [Wortley] reproached my indiscretion without ceasing.
 However, my face is since in statu quo; nay, I am told by the ladies here, that it is much mended by the operation, which I confess I cannot perceive in my looking-glass.
 Indeed, if one were to form an opinion of this balm from their faces, one should think very well of it.
 They all make use of it, and have the loveliest bloom in the world.
 For my part, I never intend to endure the pain of it again; let my complexion take its natural course, and decay in its own due time.
-I have very little esteem for medicines of this nature; but do as you please, madam; only remember, before you use it, that your face will not be such as you will care to show in the drawing-room for some days after. "
+I have very little esteem for medicines of this nature; but do as you please, madam; only remember, before you use it, that your face will not be such as you will care to show in the drawing-room for some days after.

 Commiphora guillaumini H.Perrier